Top of page

 Fish Behavior & Stealth Tactics

-Vaal Yellowfish (Labeobarbus aeneus) how they sense you, and how to stay invisible in riffles, glides, and pools.
+How Yellowfish (Labeobarbus aeneus) and trout sense you—and how to stay invisible in riffles, glides, and pools.

 Intro: Species & Habitats